plumatic/plumbing/README.md

 ## More good stuff

-Our favorite tool for building maps is `for-map`, which works like `for`:
+There's a whole lot of functions in `plumbing.core` which we can't live without.
+Here are a few of our favorites.

+When we build maps, we often use `for-map`, which works like `for` but for maps:

 ```clojure
 (use 'plumbing.core)